 Law students should be prepared to put in long hours, while studying law.
 This immensely satisfying and though-provoking course will suit students who enjoy picking apart a situation or circumstance, and building a supporting case.
 Throughout your learning we teach you to question how law affects society so that you gain a critical perspective at all stages of this degree.
 Students will begin to learn transferable skills, including research techniques, and oral and written communication.

-SEMESTER 2
+What will I study?

-Constitutional Law (LG118)

-Criminal Law (LG325)

-Please note that although the modules for this course will follow the techniques practised at DCU undergraduate level, the course material will be catered specifically to the Early Entrance students.
+SEMESTER 2 Constitutional Law (LG118) Criminal Law (LG325) Please note that although the modules for this course will follow the techniques practised at DCU undergraduate level, the course material will be catered specifically to the Early Entrance students.
 Full details of these modules are available at: dcu.ie/registry/module_contents.php.

-This course is suitable for any student who is considering a career as a solicitor, barrister, paralegal, legal Advisor, politician, civil servant, auditor, risk analyst, policy manager, researcher or regulator.

-"The EUE Constitutional Law module is an engaging and stimulating course which allows students to learn about how the law interprets and interacts with the Irish Constitution.
-The course covers a plethora of topics ranging from the Separation of Powers, Religion & the Irish Constitution, and the Doctrine of Proportionality in Irish law.
-Students will study and critically analyse leading Irish cases and assess the role of the courts in the protection of constitutional rights.
-Additionally, the course discusses the philosophical influences on the fundamental rights provisions of the Constitution.
-Tutorials will allow students to engage with the material in interactive manner, using problem solving skills and techniques.
-There is something for any budding law students in this programme!"
+A Future Career This course is suitable for any student who is considering a career as a solicitor, barrister, paralegal, legal Advisor, politician, civil servant, auditor, risk analyst, policy manager, researcher or regulator.
+Intructor's Comments "The EUE Criminal and Constitutional law modules offer an engaging and stimulating course which allows students to explore key areas of the Irish legal system.
+Criminal law covers chapters such as Classifications of Crimes, Crimes by Act, Crimes by Omission, Actus Reus, Mens Rea, and many more topics.
+Constitutional law covers further topics such as the Separation of Powers, Religion and the Irish Constitution, and the Doctrine of Proportionality in Irish law.
+Tutorials will allow students to engage with the course material more interactively and provide the space to have open discussions about the topics.
+Students who love attention to detail, using critical analysis skills and constructing arguments may find great enjoyment from this course!"
+Adam Byrne EUE Maths Understanding Mathematical Sciences "Pure mathematics is, in its way, the poetry of logical ideas."

-Aoife Murphy

-EUE Maths

-Understanding Mathematical Sciences

-"Pure mathematics is, in its way, the poetry of logical ideas."
 Albert Einstein Mathematics is the study of space, structure, change and numbers.
 Observing patterns, mathematicians devise assumptions, which they then attempt to resolve through mathematical proofs.
 When an assumption is proved true, greater insight into nature is achieved.
 Mathematical science includes a vast range of topics including: number theory, geometry, algebra, calculus, trigonometry, topology, logic and game theory.
 It has progressed from counting and measurement through the use of abstraction and logic.
+Will it suit me?

 Mathematical Sciences will suit students who think logically, enjoy problem solving, are mentally flexible and comfortable thinking in abstract terms.
 A healthy enjoyment of mathematics helps too!
 Please note we are very mindful of the fact that the associated degree progresses directly from higher level Leaving Certificate maths.
 The modules selected will take due consideration of this, and where knowledge gaps exist, they will be addressed in the course of the programme.
 Therefore Early Entrance Mathematical Sciences assumes absolutely no prior knowledge of Leaving Certificate Maths.
 The modules selected focus primarily on the problem solving skills required to solve mathematical problems, rather than the learning of specific mathematical concepts.
+What Will I Study?